microsoft/ignite-learning-paths-training-data/data20/README.md

 |  [1 - Ingesting Data With Azure Data Factory](demos/README.md#demo-1--ingesting-data-with=datafactory) | 15       | [Link](https://globaleventcdn.blob.core.windows.net/assets/data/data20/Data20-Demo--NoAudio.mp4)

-## Become a Trained Presenter

-To become a trained presenter, contact [learningpathmanager@microsoft.com](mailto:learningpathmanager@microsoft.com).
-In your email please include:

-- Complete name:
-- The code of this presentation: DATA20
-- Link (ex: unlisted YouTube video) to a video of you presenting (~10 minutes).
-  > It doesn't need to be this content, the important is to show your presenter skills

-A mentor will get back to you with the information on the process.

 ## Trained Presenters

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->